 Presentation: For the Joy of It All

 No pancake is complete without a sauce or syrup.
 I tend to use a spicy mayo, but I’ve also dappled with a teriyaki glaze or a soy sauce.
 Presentation is one of my favorite parts of cooking.
 I’m always going to urge you to make things beautiful, because it’s such an underrated joy in life.
 We rush, rush, rush so much.
-Take the time anticipate the dish, and present it to yourself in a creative way.
+Take the time, anticipate the dish, and present it to yourself with the same love you would if the whole world was watching.
 Whenever I’m plating something, I go back to the younger years when we were all making things in the classroom.
 It was for the simple joy of it all, was it not?

 I can’t wait for you to try these!
 Cheers and happy cooking.